The Heath Is Green (1951 film): Production

 Grün ist die Heide is based on an eponymous novel by Hermann Löns.
 An earlier movie version was made in 1932.

 Cinematography took place from 28 August to 16 September 1951 in the Lüneburg Heath and at Bleckede, and from 19 September to 26 September in the Tempelhof Studios in Berlin.

+With around 16 million viewers, Grün ist die Heide became one of the most successful German films.

 A third movie with the same name from 1972 was not a remake, but just used some of Löns' poems for song lyrics.

 Reception

 The FSK gave the film a rating of "6 and up" and deemed it suitable for screening on public holidays.

 The film premiered on 14 November 1951 at the Palast in Hanover.
 It was the most successful release of the 1951/1952 season in Germany.
 It is an example of the Heimatfilm genre of post-WWII West German cinema.

 In 1952, it received the Bambi Award as the most successful film.